 While the indisputable Christmas tree champ is the one at Rockefeller Center, New York has others on display that are well worth a visit.
 Here's our list:

 - Rockefeller Center, of course.
-The tree—82 feet tall and weighing 14 tons—remains lit daily from 6am-midnight.
+The tree—an 80 feet tall Northern Spruce that weighs roughly 12 tons—remains lit daily from 6am-midnight.
 The tree is decked out with 50,000 LED lights strung on five miles of wire.

 - Further uptown, the Christmas Tree and Neapolitan Crèche at the Metropolitan Museum of Art is a dazzling sight in front of the more-than-50-foot-high choir screen in the Medieval Sculpture Court.